Department of Psychology

 Along with standard internships offered by large, established organisations, you could find suitable opportunities through Essex Interns.
 Managed by the university, Essex Interns helps connect small and medium businesses with no formal internship schemes with students looking for work experience.

-The university also offers paid employment opportunities for students on our campuses.
-These range from our Student Ambassadors, who help represent the university at Open Days and Offer Holder Days, through to Frontrunners who work on projects, often for our professional services teams.
+The university also offers paid employment opportunities for students on our campuses, such as our Student Ambassadors who help represent the university at events on campus.

 Study Abroad